 - chewing gum

-- sucking on objects such as pen tops
+- sucking on objects like pen tops

-- drinking carbonated drinks
+- drinking carbonated beverages

-- eating too quickly
+- eating or drinking too quickly

 Some foods that increase gas include:

 These foods can take a long time to digest, leading to the unpleasant smell associated with flatulence.
-Also, some foods the body can’t fully absorb.
+Also, there are some foods the body can’t fully absorb.
 This means that they pass from the intestines to the colon without being completely digested first.

 The colon contains a large amount of bacteria that then break down the food, releasing gases as they do so.
 The buildup of this gas causes flatulence.

 Not all foods will cause gas in all people.
 Keeping track of the foods you eat and flatulence symptoms you experience can help narrow down which ones cause gas in your body.

 If your diet doesn’t contain a large amount of carbohydrates or sugars, and you don’t swallow excessive air, your excessive flatulence may be caused by a medical condition.